yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     > **Note**: The DMS service connects to the Hyper-V host, which has been pre-configured with a NAT rule to forward incoming SQL requests (TCP port 1433) to the SQL Server VM.
 In a real-world migration, the SQL Server VM would most likely have its own IP address on the internal network, via an external Hyper-V switch.
     >
     > The Hyper-V host is accessed via its private IP address (10.0.0.4).
-The DMS service accesses this IP address over the peering connection between the DMS Vnet and the SmartHotelHost Vnet.
-This simulates a VPN or ExpressRoute connection between a DMS Vnet and an on-premises network.
+The DMS service accesses this IP address over the peering connection between the DMS VNet and the SmartHotelHost VNet.
+This simulates a VPN or ExpressRoute connection between a DMS VNet and an on-premises network.

 5. In the 'Select databases' step, the **Smarthotel.Registration** database should already be selected.
 Click **Save**.